pinkpigeondocs/Pink-Pigeon-Documentation/docs/4_General_Components/1_adding_moving_deleting.md

 ![Image of the add / move / remove component, 'add' highlighted](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/4_General_Components/images/general_components_nav_example_add_highlighted.png)

 Selecting the 'Add' button will immediately create a new list item, which will not have any information pre-filled.
-Most of the time, this item will not be shown by the CMS until its most essential information has been filled in.
+Most of the time, this item will not be shown by the website builder until its most essential information has been filled in.

 ## Moving